 Information in this system is safeguarded in accordance with applicable laws, rules and policies.
 All records are protected from unauthorized access through appropriate administrative, physical, and technical safeguards.
-These safeguards include restricting access to authorized personnel who have a need-to-know and password protection identification features.
-TSA file areas are locked after normal duty hours and the facilities are protected from the outside by security personnel.
+These safeguards include restricting access to authorized personnel who have a need-to-know; using locks, alarm devices, and passwords; and encrypting data communications.
+TSA file areas are locked after normal duty hours and security personnel protect the facilities from the outside.